openEOPlatform/documentation/getting-started/python/index.md

 # Python Client

-::: tip Note
+::: danger Important
 You need to [become part of the openEO Platform "early adopter" program](https://openeo.cloud/#adopters) to access the processing infrastructure.

+This Getting Started guide will simply give you an overview of the capabilities of the openEO Python client library.
+More in-depth information and documentation can be found on the [official documentation](https://open-eo.github.io/openeo-python-client/) website.

 :::

-This Getting Started guide will give you just a simple overview of the capabilities of the openEO Python client library.
-More in-depth information can be found in its [official documentation](https://open-eo.github.io/openeo-python-client/).

 ## Installation